 - The organisation carries out the safeguarding checks on its employees the extent of these checks varies depending on the level of contact with children the school decides what is appropriate.
 However long term contract employees should be checked as for school staff. - Checks will include an identity check DBS will be at enhanced or standard level barred list check only for those in regulated activity further checks may be required (determined as above) - The school must obtain confirmation that the checks have been carried out.
-The DfE has advised that this should contain some detail in terms of names of employees, checks and dates: an un-particularised assertion that 'we check all staff' is not sufficient - The school is not required to check the DBS certificate itself however identity must be checked on arrival - Employees of contractors are not required to be entered on the SCR unless the school chooses to do so - It is good practice (but not a direct regulatory requirement) for the staff of contractors working regularly in school with opportunity for contact with pupils to have basic safeguarding training at a level appropriate to their role (e.g. the identity of the DSL, the duty to pass on concerns, appropriate behavioural boundaries)
+The DfE has advised that this should contain details of names of specific employees, checks and dates: an un-particularised assertion that 'we check all staff' is not sufficient - The school is not required to check the DBS certificate itself however identity must be checked on arrival - Employees of contractors are not required to be entered on the SCR unless the school chooses to do so - Where an individual runs their own business and is also the person providing the service, it is not reasonable or advisable to accept their own assurance that they have carried out checks on themselves.
+In such circumstances the school should carry out the required checks, and enter this information on the SCR.
+The cost of the DBS check should be charged to the organisation - It is good practice (but not a direct regulatory requirement) for the staff of contractors working regularly in school with opportunity for contact with pupils to have basic safeguarding training at a level appropriate to their role (e.g. the identity of the DSL, the duty to pass on concerns, appropriate behavioural boundaries)